We need to talk…

 While it may not be the first thing you need to think about, a pension fund is likely to be one of the most difficult assets a couple will have to split in the event of a divorce.
 So it’s best to start early.

 Clare Moffat, pensions specialist at Prudential, said: “Divorce can have a huge financial impact on people’s lives.
-Many may not realise that the cost of divorce can last well into retirement, as divorcees expect retirement incomes of nearly £4,000 less each year than those who have never been divorced.

 “The stress of getting through a divorce can mean people understandably focus on the immediate priorities like living arrangements and childcare but a pension fund and income in retirement should also be a priority.
 A pension fund is one of the most complex assets a couple will have to split so anyone going through a divorce should seek legal and financial advice to help them do so.
 For many more couples, the increase in value of pensions mean that it is often the largest asset.
 It goes without saying that this advice is crucial as early as possible in any separation where couples have joint assets."